The Effects of Data Quality on Machine Learning Performance on Tabular Data: Data quality dimensions and data pollution

 For a target with numerical values, we define the target accuracy as follows.

-Where $\mathit{avg\_dist}$ is the averaged sum of the absolute distances (Manhattan distance) of the ground truth and target feature values and $\mathit{mean\_gt}$ is the mean of the ground truth values. \end{definition}} The definition of the target accuracy of a dataset is equivalent to the definition of the feature accuracy of its target feature (see previous section).
+Where~$\mathit{avg\_dist}$ is the averaged sum of the absolute distances~(Manhattan distance) of the ground truth and target feature values and~$\mathit{mean\_gt}$ is the mean of the ground truth values. \end{definition}} The definition of the target accuracy of a dataset is equivalent to the definition of the feature accuracy of its target feature~(see previous section).
 Nevertheless, the target feature is the most important feature because of its influence on prediction performance.
-Thus, it is beneficial to study its accuracy separately.\PaperLong{\ By scaling with the mean, we obtain a measurement that is less dependent on the actual target domain and, thus, more comparable between different datasets.
+Thus, it is beneficial to study its accuracy separately.\PaperLong{By scaling with the mean, we obtain a measurement that is less dependent on the actual target domain and, thus, more comparable between different datasets.
 This, in theory, allows for a negative quality metric where on average every target value is more than one mean away from its ground truth.
-We disregard those cases and define 0 as the lowest possible quality metric in our experiments.}
+We disregard those cases and define~0 as the lowest possible quality metric in our experiments.} \stitle{Example} As the target accuracy is calculated similarly to feature accuracy, see Section~\ref{subsection:facc_def} for an example.

-\stitle{Pollution.} Naturally, we used the same pollution method as for feature accuracy, based on the target type.\PaperLong{\ In general, this polluter takes a single argument for degree of pollution $\lambda_{ta}$.
+\stitle{Pollution} Naturally, we used the same pollution method as for feature accuracy, based on the target type.\PaperLong{In general, this polluter takes a single argument for degree of pollution~$\lambda_{ta}$.
 For categorical target, this value is interpreted as the fraction of data points that should be polluted.
 The pollution itself replaces the current label with a randomly chosen label that differs from the current one.
-For numerical targets, $\lambda_{ta}$ is interpreted as the variance of normally distributed noise that is scaled by the mean of the original target value distribution and added onto the target values of the specified subset (e.g., train or test data).}
+For numerical targets,~$\lambda_{ta}$ is interpreted as the variance of normally distributed noise that is scaled by the mean of the original target value distribution and added onto the target values of the specified subset~(e.g., train or test data).}